December 20, 2021

 Blurb: A diverse team of broken, diminished former criminals get back together to solve the mystery of their last, disastrous mission and to rescue a missing and much-changed comrade... but they’re not the only ones in pursuit of the secret at the heart of the planet Dimmuborgir.
 The highly-evolved AI of the universe have their own agenda and will do whatever it takes to keep humans from ever controlling the universe again.
 This band of dangerous women, half-clone and half-machine, must battle their own traumas and a universe of sapient ageships who want them dead, in order to settle their affairs once and for all.
 (Goodreads)

-Review: First off...DISCLAIMER: I requested this title on Netgalley and Edelweiss, and got approved for it on both sites.
+Review: First off...DISCLAIMER: I requested this title on NetGalley and Edelweiss, and got approved for it on both sites.
 Thanks to Erewhon Books for providing a temporary ecopy.
 This didn't influence my review in any way.

 August 03, 2021